Mbskl2/diagrams.net-templates/README.md

 Clone this repository and open the libraries from the `lib/` directory via `File -> Open Library...`

-## Contribution
+## Note

-* Fork the repository
-* Make changes to the json files with your favorite editor
-* Make changes to the libraries using the standalone editor (described above)
-* Submit a Pull Request
+* The js code creates a button the redirects you to diagrams.net.